SD › Las Vegas › When to Go

 - Greek Food Festival – For four days in early October, Greek cuisine and culture is celebrated on the grounds of St. John the Baptist Orthodox Church.
 It includes live music, folk dancing and a bazaar.

 - Age of Chivalry Renaissance Festival – This festival held over three days in early October, features a wide assortment of food and drink like roast turkey legs and steins of mead, as well as costumed maidens, chivalrous battles, live music, theater, merchandise and more.

 - Halloween – On October 31st, nearly every bar and nightclub in Vegas hosts a fancy-dress party for Halloween, with the Fetish & Fantasy Ball one of the most popular.
 Hosted by the purveyors of adult products, exhibitionists and others gather in costume to enjoy live music and a variety of contests on the weekend closest to Halloween.

 Las Vegas in November

 - Vegas Valley Comic Book Festival – This festival held on the first Saturday in November each year, the Vegas Valley Comic Book Festival celebrates the world of comic books, pop culture and illustrated fiction.
 A free event, it features film screenings, live music, a costume contest, guest speakers, publishers and other industry figures.

-- DSOSN Festival of Trees and Lights – In mid-November, the Down Syndrome Organization of Southern Nevada hosts this premiere holiday gala.
+- DSOSN Festival of Trees and Lights – In mid-November, the Down Syndrome Organization of Southern Nevada hosts this premier holiday gala.
 It includes the chance for kids to visit Santa, tree decorating contests, gift shops, craft displays, and an opportunity for kids to meet Santa.
 In the evening, silent and live auctions are held alongside a reception and dinner – all proceeds benefit DSOSN.

 Las Vegas in December

 - Nevada International Film Festival – The state’s annual celebration of the best in American and international cinema takes place over two days in early December.
 It recognizes excellence in filmmaking through a number of categories like short films, feature films, documentaries, foreign films, music videos, animation, experimental works and a screenplay competition.